 What is Supplier Management?

 The vast majority of retailers work with a network of suppliers.
-For merchandising teams, it’s critical to have an organized and methodical process for dealing with suppliers.
-Everything from product development to product data to price history to communications and the quotation process should be considered in supplier management.
-It’s common practice for retailers to keep a vendor matrix and vendor scorecards to track, evaluate and quantify their suppliers’ performance.
-In turn, this helps refine the supply chain and set precedents for overall performance.
+Merchandising teams need a methodical communication process.
+Everything from product development to product data, price history to communications, and even the listing and quotation process should be considered in your supplier management strategy.
+It’s common practice for retailers to keep both a vendor matrix and vendor scorecards to track, evaluate and quantify their suppliers’ performance.
+This helps set precedents for overall performance.

-Suppliers are entities that exist outside the scope of your retail organization.
-They are 3rd-party partners that sell goods to other organizations who, in turn, resell those products to support their own goods and services.
-This is common knowledge and common practice in the retail industry.
+Suppliers are companies that exist outside the scope of your retail organization.
+They are 3rd-party partners that sell goods to other organizations, most of which then resell those products to the end consumer.
 The difference between successful and unsuccessful retailers can come down to how your supplier relationships factor into your greater product collaboration system.
 This is an important part of your overall retail software strategy to bring products to market.
 Supplier management ensures that your organization receives value for the money spent on suppliers and merchandising.
 With the right unified product collaboration platform, much of this process becomes intuitive.

 - Establish policies and guidelines to govern suppliers.

 - Suppliers deliver goods to fulfill agreed standards.

 - Supplier contracts mirror KPIs set by retail organization.

 - Manage relationships and improve overall performance for suppliers.